-Celeo Redes Operacion Chile S.A.'s (Celeo, Baa2 stable) credit quality reflects the low business risk and good operational performance of its transmission projects in Chile: Alto Jahuel Transmisora de Energia S.A.
+Celeo Redes Operacion Chile S.A.'s (Celeo, Baa2 stable) credit quality reflects the low business risk and solid operational performance of its transmission projects in Chile: Alto Jahuel Transmisora de Energia S.A.
 (AJTE 1 and AJTE 2) and Charrua Transmisora de Energia S.A.
 (CHATE).
-CHATE and AJTE jointly and severally guarantee Celeo's \$348 million senior secured outstanding notes and UF5.4 million Unidades de Fomento (UF) notes.
+CHATE and AJTE jointly and severally guarantee Celeo's \$345 million senior secured outstanding notes and UF5.4 million Unidades de Fomento (UF) notes.

-Celeo's credit quality incorporates the high visibility of cash flow, which is driven by the availability-based revenue of AJTE 1 and CHATE (around 85% of revenue) over a 20-year period (until 2035 and 2037, respectively), and a credit-supportive outcome of the ongoing tariff review process for AJTE 2 (15% of revenue, new tariff expected to start in 3Q 2022).
-The predictability of cash flow is also supported by the projects' low counterparty risk and by the natural hedge that results from the tariffs underlying indexation formulas and the debt currency breakdown (\$62% USD; 38% UF).
+Celeo's credit quality incorporates the high visibility of cash flow, which is driven by the availability-based revenue of AJTE 1 and CHATE (around 86% of revenue) over a 20-year period (until 2035 and 2037, respectively), and a credit-supportive outcome of the tariff review process for AJTE 2 (14% of revenue, new tariff was approved in February 2023).
+The predictability of cash flow is also supported by the projects' low counterparty risk and by the natural hedge that results from the tariffs underlying indexation formulas and the debt currency breakdown (\$65% USD; 35% UF).
 Following the expiration of the 20-year fixed period, these two concessions will be subject to tariff reviews every four years, which somewhat diminishes their long-term cash flow visibility.
 Around 65% of the principal debt will be still outstanding after the expiration of the initial 20-year fixed tariff period for AJTE 1 and CHATE.